xoascf/SuRun/ReadMe.txt

 * Make "SuRun"-Shell entries in Registry as Install-Option
 * make context menu entries dynamically with ShellExt (E.g.: msi with popup-menu)
+* Make a Control panel applet for "SuRun /Setup" instead of putting SuRun into the start menu

 Deferred Whishlist:
 ---------------------